cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Attack Surface/_index.md

 The Attack Surface Scan is a critical component of our security suite designed to identify and evaluate potential vulnerabilities within the exposed elements of your network.
 By scanning discovered Targets, we ensure that your attack surface remains secure against a variety of threats.

-(This section was last edited on June 25th 2024, and will be updated as new scans are added)

-### Categories of Findings
+### Types of Findings

-Our comprehensive scan checks for vulnerabilities across the following categories of findings:
+Our comprehensive scan checks for vulnerabilities across the following types of findings:

 - **Credentials Disclosure**: Detects exposed credentials within files that could compromise system security.
 - **Generic Tokens**: Uncovers usage of generic tokens that may lead to security breaches.